Diti/prettykey/README.md

-Please do not us this.
+Please do not use this.

 Usage
 =====